chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.markdown

 * Microsoft SQL Server 2012
 * DB2

-To run XL Release in a cluster set up (Active/active or active/hot standby) it is required to have the repository stored in an external database.
+To run XL Release in a cluster setup (Active/active or active/hot standby) it is required to have the repository stored in an external database.

 Note that it is currently not possible to migrate the repository from an embedded database to an external database.
 So configure production setups with an external database from the start.
 When migrating from a previous JCR version of XL Release (version 7.2 and lower), make sure to migrate to an external database.

-For information about:
+More information:

 * Active/active mode: [Configure active/active](/xl-release/how-to/configure-active-active.html)
 * Active/hot standby mode: [Configure active/hot-standby](/xl-release/how-to/configure-active-hot-standby.html)